metabolism-of-cities/ARCHIVED-metabolism-of-cities-platform-v3/README.md

+# Repository: archived

+This repository is archived as per August 25, 2020.
+A [new repository](https://github.com/metabolism-of-cities/metabolism-of-cities-platform) with the latest version of our platform supersedes this repository.

+The website within this repository was active from 2018-2020.

 # Overview

 This repository contains the source code of [Metabolism of Cities](https://metabolismofcities.org/).
 This repository supersedes the previous Github-hosted repository of our old website.
 This new website is written in Python using Django.
 The following technologies are used: